acuvity/mcp-servers-registry/mcp-server-atlassian/README.md

 **Description**:

 ```
-Get content of a specific Confluence page by ID.
+Get content of a specific Confluence page by its ID, or by its title and space key.

     Args:
         ctx: The FastMCP context.
         page_id: Confluence page ID.
+If provided, 'title' and 'space_key' are ignored.
+        title: The exact title of the page.
+Must be used with 'space_key'.
+        space_key: The key of the space.
+Must be used with 'title'.
         include_metadata: Whether to include page metadata.
         convert_to_markdown: Convert content to markdown (true) or keep raw HTML (false).

     Returns:
-        JSON string representing the page content and/or metadata.
+        JSON string representing the page content and/or metadata, or an error if not found or parameters are invalid.

 ```